 What is a credit limit?

-When you apply for a credit card, you don’t know what the credit limit will be, although the lender may tell you the maximum for new customers.
+When you apply for a credit card, you don’t know what the credit limit will be, although the lender might tell you the maximum for new customers.

 For example, if you want to transfer an existing balance, to take advantage of a 0% deal, but your new credit limit is too small to do so, you might be disappointed.

 Increasing your credit limit

 If you aren’t happy with your credit limit, you can request a higher limit from the credit card provider.

-However, it is a good idea to wait for several months first so that the lender can see that you are a sensible customer.
+However, it is a good idea to wait for several months first so that the lender can see that you’re a sensible customer.